Where is the demos in democracy?

 Besides those two groups of primarily evangelicals, all other measured demographics are probably more prone to believing America has fallen under a divine curse.
-As for Christians in general, they’re just not buying this divine nationalism.
+As for Christians in general, they’re just not buying this divine patriotism and nationalistic idolatry.
 On the other hand, no demographic, not even white evangelicals, thinks that America is and always has been a Christian nation, not even after four years of the Chosen One, President Donald Trump, ruling the land.
 America has not been made great again, even if assuming it ever was great.
-So, it’s hard to know what God’s favor could mean anyhow, as there are much more religiously devout countries out there.
-Indeed, church attendance here has been dropping, particularly in the so-called Bible Belt.
+So, it’s hard to know what God’s favor could mean anyhow, as there have always been much more religiously devout countries out there.
+Indeed, church attendance in the US has been dropping, particularly in the so-called Bible Belt.
 God looks down on America and says, “No respect, no respect, I tell ya.”

-After these rough past few years, the evidence is becoming less clear that we are the Chosen People.
+After these rough past few years, the evidence is becoming less and less clear that we are the Chosen People.
 This calls into question our American Exceptionalism and hence our divine mandate to rule the world as the largest empire in history.
 But the survey didn’t ask which country now has gained God’s favor in replacing America’s divine status.
 We’ll have to wait to find out the results on that one, as God works in mysterious ways.
 For certain, God doesn’t hold the sway he once did here in the grand ol’ US of A, as only 39% agree that believing in Him is necessary for morality.
 About an equal number (38%) thinks that religion causes more problems than it solves.
 So, maybe God should look for a more hospitable place to call home.